home-assistant/home-assistant.io/source/_integrations/roku.markdown

 The `media_player.play_media` action may be used to send media URLs (primarily videos) for direct playback on your device.

-This feature previously made use of the built-in PlayOnRoku application that was available before Roku OS 11.5.
-You can also configure a third-party application that supports the PlayOnRoku API via the `Play Media Roku Application ID` option.
+This feature makes use of the PlayOnRoku API.
+If you are using an older Roku OS (pre-11.5), the defaults of this integration should just work.
+Alternatively, you can configure a third-party application that supports the PlayOnRoku API via the `Play Media Roku Application ID` option.

 The following third-party applications have been tested with this integration: